-Enhancing the Public Realm - as established in the 100 Block Design Charette events in 2020 and 2022, the public realm is an important facet of the 100 Block area.
+Enhancing the Public Realm

+As established in the 100 Block Design Charette events in 2020 and 2022, the public realm is an important facet of the 100 Block area.
 The design guidelines provide a variety of methods to promote vibrant, active businesses and public spaces within the 100 Block.
-For example, the guidelines include a series of design considerations to help orient businesses to public spaces and to provide staggered setbacks that allow for small gathering spaces to front onto Main Street.
+For example, the guidelines include a series of design considerations to help orient businesses to public spaces.